• Skip to primary navigation

 Geminis are best paired with Aries, Leo, and Libras.
 They should probably avoid Scorpio, Capricorn, and Sagittarius {solar opposites}.
 Angelina Jolie is a Gemini and Brad Pitt is a Sagittarius, so opposites definitely attract (or not)!
 They are both year of the Rabbit {12 years apart}, which has a pretty calm, relaxed temperament.

-We still have Raspberry-Thyme Ice Cream and Breakfast Tostadas coming up as part of this Gemini meal.
+Raspberry-Thyme Ice Cream and Breakfast Tostadas are also part of this Gemini meal.

 Enjoy!!